sagemath/trac_to_gh/Issue 9888.md

 # Issue 9888: A new module implementing Monomial Algebras

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9889

 Original creator: quimey